Bookwars: Plot

 BookWars is a creative documentary which is told in an unconventional, narrative style.
 The film opens with the narrator (who is also the film's director) driving out West along a desert highway, relating to the audience his previous experiences as a streetside bookseller in New York City.
 The entire documentary – including the central events involving his experiences among the street booksellers in New York – is thus "told" as a long conversation.

 The narrator describes his post-graduation years in New York, and how he ended up at one point virtually penniless.
 Driven by a desperate need to pay the rent, he resorts to wheeling his own books out to the street to try to sell them.
 He reveals that he was not only successful in making a significant amount of cash on that first day, but he has also met a variety of interesting and strange characters of the streets of New York – including other street booksellers.

 A motley assortment of street booksellers on West 4th street, in Greenwich Village, New York City, are first introduced.
 Among them: “Slick” Rick Sherman, a semi-professional magician; Al Mappo, so named because he only sells maps and atlases; Emil, who says only he "escaped”, though we do not know from where; and Pete Whitney: King of the booksellers, toad collector, and collage artist.

 BookWars next introduces another group of street booksellers who hawk their trade on nearby 6th Avenue.
 Mainly black and minority individuals, they ply books and magazines in parallel fashion to the nearby West 4th street booksellers, who are primarily white.
 The booksellers on 6th Avenue suffer greater exposure to the law, with many claiming this to be due to racial profiling.

 Some of the significant personalities that are introduced on 6th Avenue include: Marvin, always wearing his trademark black hat; and Ron, from Jamaica – charismatic, streetwise and outspoken.

 After the introduction of the primary characters (including the narrator bookseller himself), BookWars discusses, mainly through informal testimony, the various aspects of the street bookseller's life in chapter-by-chapter fashion.

 The tools and tricks of the street bookseller's trade are revealed: ways and techniques to maximize income; how to deal with difficult, and sometimes dangerous customers; where and how to get more books; how the booksellers have a right to distribute literature (commercially or otherwise) in public, as per the First Amendment to the United States Constitution; and so on.

 BookWars is structured as a “year in the life” style movie, although it was actually produced over several seasons, from 1995 to 1999.
 When Winter comes, and the streets are too snow-filled and cold to hawk books, the booksellers are shown in their various off-season modes and occupations.
-“Slick” Rick performs card and magic tricks at parties; Pete Whitney grooms cats for old ladies; and the narrator heads out to New Mexico to work on a Western*.
+“Slick” Rick performs card and magic tricks at parties; Pete Whitney grooms cats for old ladies; and the narrator heads out to New Mexico to work on a Western (which was actually The Desperate Trail).